MaikuB/flutter_local_notifications/flutter_local_notifications/docs/android-usage.md

 ### Notification actions

 Notifications can sometimes be used to accept user input and act on their behalf without necessarily opening the app.
-See [this section](./usage.md#notification-actions) of the General Usage Guide for details, and [this section](./usage.md#the-initialize-function) on how to respond to action interactions.
+See [this section](./android-setup#using-notification-actions) of the Android Setup Guide, [this section](./usage.md#notification-actions) of the General Usage Guide for details, and [this section](./usage.md#the-initialize-function) on how to respond to action interactions.
 See [`AndroidNotificationAction`](https://pub.dev/documentation/flutter_local_notifications/latest/flutter_local_notifications/AndroidNotificationAction-class.html) for the full API, or the following examples:

 ```dart
 final actionsDetails = AndroidNotificationDetails("my-channel",